 POST-MAINTENANCE TESTING

+Effective Date: 01/01/2021

+PROGRAM APPLICABILITY: 2600C

 88135.19-01 INSPECTION OBJECTIVES

 The objectives of this procedure are to provide requirements and guidance for evaluating and ensuring that the facility Items Relied On For Safety (IROFS) are available and reliable to perform their function when needed, to comply with the performance requirements of Title 10 of the Code of Federal Regulations (10 CFR) 70.61 and 10 CFR 70.62.
 The purpose of the inspection is to verify that the post-maintenance test procedures and test activities are adequate to verify system operability, and functional capability.